isomerpages/np-csea/_network/Testimonials.md

 variant: tiptap
 description: ""
 ---
-<p>Through GEI, students have benefitted first-hand from experiencing startup
+<p>Through GEIP, students have benefitted first-hand from experiencing startup
 life, applying their skills and talents in real work, and broadening their perspectives on entrepreneurship through immersion in cultures across the world.</p>